Abhinav-Rusia/Chef-claude-ReactApp/README.md

 🌟 Project Overview-

-What This Project Does
 This project is a Chef Claude Recipe Generator built using React.
-It allows users to input a list of ingredients, and with the help of Chef Claude's API, it generates a delicious recipe based on the provided ingredients.
+It allows users to input a list of ingredients, and with the help of Hugging Face's API, it generates a delicious recipe based on the provided ingredients.

 The key features include: